 How are authorizations provisioned?

 Likewise, you need to consider that not all accounts in your application will be administrators.
 You will need to consider what the different authorizations in your application will be and how those authorizations will be granted.
-For example, will these authorizations be granted based on some attribute (e.g. a particular affiliationAffiliation An affiliation is an attribute which designates, at a high level, how an individual is related to the university.
+For example, will these authorizations be granted based on some attribute (e.g. a particular affiliationAffiliation An affiliation is an attribute which reflects, at a high level, how an individual is related to the university.
+At any point in time, an individual may have no defined relationship, one defined relationship, or many defined relationships with the university.
 For example, and individual may be a current student, a future faculty member, a former employee, or all three.)?
 Or will an administrator need to manually authorize accounts?

 As mentioned before, authentication is the process of verifying that a user is who they claim to be.
 This is typically done by having the user provide a token (e.g. password) that only they know.
 Authorization is the process of checking to see that the user is allowed to access a requested resource or take a specific action.
 For example, after authentication your application may learn that the user is a student.
 Based on that knowledge, your application may then make an authorization decision that the user is or isn’t allowed to access a specific part of the application.